dhh1128/cfa/README.md

 Metadata-based CFA declarations are essentially `name=value` pairs.
 The `name` part tells what CFA semantics are intended, and the `value` part provides an arbitrary identifier that makes the CFA declaration unique.
 In other words, each `name=value` metadata annotation coveys the idea, "This file binds a CFA of type `name`, and the identifier for this particular CFA is `value`."
 Files that share a CFA annotation with the same identifier in the `value` portion of one of these annotations bind the same CFA and are thus part of the same set.

-Importantly, files bound to a CFA in this way can be part of the same set whether or not they are in the same container, and whether or not they are owned or controlled by the same party.
+Importantly, files bound to a CFA in this way can be part of the same set *whether or not they are in the same container, and whether or not they are owned or controlled by the same party*.
 This can solve certain problems that require decentralization.

 Suppose a composer of classical music wants to mark all her compositions as belonging to the overall corpus of compositions that she creates during her career.
 She can embed metadata in each new digital file that she authors, marking it internally as part of a CFA identified by the UUID `0bbfac55-81c9-48ab-8934-9a46c64c0703`.
 That UUID then binds all her creative output together, even if it's built with a variety of tools, for many clients, across decades, and stored in a hodge-podge of storage containers.

 When creating CFA metadata annotations, three variants of the `name` half of the pair are defined.
-The names of these variants come from the [Dublin pre standard for metadata](https://www.dublinpre.org/specifications/dublin-pre/dcmi-terms/), and the associated semantics match what is defined there.
+These correspond to three different perspectives on the CFA relationship.
+The perspectives come from the [Dublin pre standard for metadata](https://www.dublinpre.org/specifications/dublin-pre/dcmi-terms/), and the associated semantics match what is defined there.

-* [identifier](https://www.dublinpre.org/specifications/dublin-pre/dcmi-terms/#http://purl.org/dc/terms/identifier): A file that carries this type of CFA annotation declares itself to be the one and only pre file in the CFA.
+* [identifier](https://www.dublinpre.org/specifications/dublin-pre/dcmi-terms/#http://purl.org/dc/terms/identifier): A file with this perspective on a CFA declares itself to be the one and only pre file in the CFA.
 Thus, the identifier in the `value` half of the pair can be used as a one-to-one lookup key for the file.
 All other files in the same CFA must be co files (see the "relation" variant next).

-* [relation](https://www.dublinpre.org/specifications/dublin-pre/dcmi-terms/#http://purl.org/dc/terms/relation): A file that carries this type of CFA annotation declares itself to be dependent upon a CFA pre that's associated with the identifier in the `value` half of the metadata pair.
-Thus, it is what CFA considers an co file.
+* [relation](https://www.dublinpre.org/specifications/dublin-pre/dcmi-terms/#http://purl.org/dc/terms/relation): A file with this perspective on a CFA declares itself to be dependent upon a CFA pre that's associated with the identifier in the `value` half of the metadata pair.
+Thus, it is what CFA considers a co file.

-* [isPartOf](https://www.dublinpre.org/specifications/dublin-pre/dcmi-terms/#http://purl.org/dc/terms/isPartOf): A file that carries this type of CFA annotation declares itself to be part of a multi-file pre.
+* [isPartOf](https://www.dublinpre.org/specifications/dublin-pre/dcmi-terms/#http://purl.org/dc/terms/isPartOf): A file with this perspective on a CFA declares itself to be part of a multi-file pre.

-To understand how these annotations might be used, consider a case where the composer writes a piece of music for the violin.
+To understand how metadata-based CFAs might be used, consider a case where the composer writes a piece of music for the violin.
 Later, she arranges a derivative version for the clarinet.
 The clarinet version is co &mdash; dependent upon the original violin composition &mdash; which is pre.
 In such a case, and assuming the composer chooses arbitrary identifier `68d15148-a0bd-4716-9618-061a17389689` for the CFA, she would embed metadata in her pre violin composition that says:

     identifier = 68d15148-a0bd-4716-9618-061a17389689